 If you have a on-premise Microsoft Exchange server and you want to move everything to O365’s hosted email service, Microsoft offers a FREE built in “hybrid”Migration scenario that allows you to sync and move your users, passwords, mailboxes, groups, etc to the O365 cloud.

 What are the PROS of doing an O365 Hybrid Migration?

-The Azure Connect process makes transferring user/password information to O365 pretty painless which means that your network and O365 passwords will always be the same, which makes life easier for everyone.
+The Azure Connect process makes transferring user/password information to O365 pretty painless which means that your local network password and O365 passwords will always be the same, making life easier for everyone.

-After the Azure AD connect is setup and finished syncing your users, you have the ability to perform a migration of your data to the cloud as well.
-This process is Free and it will move all your mailboxes, emails, contacts, calendars, tasks, etc.
+After the Azure AD connect is setup and finished syncing your users, you have the ability to perform a migration of your mail data to the cloud as well.
+This process is Free and it will move all your mailboxes, emails, contacts, calendars, tasks, etc. up to the cloud.

 That’s right tech-meisters, Microsoft’s hybrid migration doesn’t simply move your mailboxes to the cloud, it creates a hideous tentacled monster that forces you to use BOTH O365 and Exchange to manage your users and mailboxes.

 At first glance a hybrid migration sounds like a great and free way to move all your mailboxes, users and emails to the cloud from your Exchange server but what it really does is combines the two, it does not migrate one to the other as the name might imply.

 So then, here are the vitally important CONS of doing an O365 Hybrid Migration